 A few words about the triumphal arch of Nancy.
 When we hear about “Arc de Triomphe”, we immediately think about the grand Napoleonic arch at the top of Champs-Élysées in Paris.
-Across France, there are also a great number of small-scaled triumphal arches, such as in Nancy, Lorraine.
+Across France, there is also a great number of small-scaled triumphal arches, such as in Nancy, Lorraine.

 The triumphal arch of Nancy